european-summer-of-code/esoc2025/README.md

-In particular, we expressly help applied projects to connect with relevant open source, open source projects to connect with applied projects and sponsors, and applicants to work on open source directly in an applied context (this is usually not an element of common US American funding schemes, such as Google Summer of Code).
+In particular, we expressly help applied projects to connect with relevant open source, open source projects to connect with applied projects and sponsors, and applicants to work on open source directly in an applied context.

 ### How does ESoC work?